cfriedline/remote_ikernel/README.rst

 .. code:: shell

-    # Set up kernels for all your local virtual environments that can be run
+    # Set up kernels for your local virtual environments that can be run
     # from a single notebook server.

     remote_ikernel manage --add \